ExeClim/Isca/exp/site_specific/nersc/ReadMe_Nersc.md

 # Instructions for running Isca on the Haswell nodes of Cori at NERSC

 These instructions are intended to get you up-and-running with a simple Held-Suarez test case.
-They assume you are starting with a default user environment on BlueCrystal 4, so some changes might be needed if you have already modified your environment.
-Please don't hesistate to get in touch (w.seviour@bristol.ac.uk) if you have any questions.
+They assume you are starting with a default user environment on Cori, so some changes might be needed if you have already modified your environment.
+Please don't hesistate to get in touch (w.seviour@bristol.ac.uk) if you have any questions. jdjdj
 Now you can clone the Isca repository:

 ```{bash}